 The harm has to be physical, so simply yelling at someone would not be considered domestic violence.
 It also has to be physical harm that is done in an unlawful manner, which means that a person who is being attacked and is exercising self-defense would not be charged with domestic violence.

-How Does Police Determine Who The Aggressor Is In A Domestic Violence Situation?
+How Does Police Determine The Aggressor In Domestic Violence?

-Do Police In LA County Tend To Make An Arrest Regardless Of Circumstances On A Domestic Violence Call?
+Do Police Make An Arrest Regardless Of Circumstances?